What is Problem Gambling Awareness Month?

 - Chasing losses: Betting more in hopes of recouping previous losses is a worrying indicator commonly seen by Birches Health counselors in individuals struggling with gambling addiction.

-- Hiding or lying about betting activity: Someone may feel the need to lie about or hide their gambling from others, at times due to feelings of shame or embarrassment.
+- Hiding or lying about gambling: Someone may feel the need to lie about or hide their betting activity from others, at times due to feelings of shame or embarrassment.

 Problem Gambling support and resources